dcarver1/carverd/_drafts/feynmanTechnique.md

 To answer our question we really only need to know the upper left corner of the raster feature.
 So we could use the full function that we've created or just pull a piece from it.

-This code will not be exacuted it will just show up in the document.
+This code will not be executed it will just show up in the document.
 ```python
 # function that gathers the extent information from a raster
 def extents(fc):